Twist333d/omni-claude/docs/feature-scoping/0-2-0/evals-wip.md

 ### Target state

 1. [X] Generate questions, ground truth and contexts answers using `ragas` library
-2. [] Generate answers and store contexts using my own retriever
+2. [X] Generate answers and store contexts using my own retriever
+   - [X] Generate answers
+   - [] Retrieve contexts
-   - It should be easy to drop in and replace a retriever
+   - [] Make it easy to replace retrievers
 3. [X] Upload datasets to Weave
    - Versioning and storage
 3. [] Run evaluation suite on the dataset